charleslaot/entrecubanos.net/README.md

 # Entre Cubanos
 ## Summary

-Entre Cubanos is podcast about two cubans in the US that share their opinions about Cuba and the world.
+Entre Cubanos is a podcast about two cubans in the US that share their opinions about Cuba and the world.
 We release episodes weekly so don't miss out.
 Spanish required btw.

 ## Live Website